 In addition to the work being done by state officials, drivers also need to do a better job of looking out for pedestrians before they make right- and left-hand turns.
 Additionally, pedestrians need to do a better job of paying attention while walking.
 Pedestrians need to make sure they are focusing on the road and not walking distracted, that they are obeying the traffic signals, and that they are crossing the street in crosswalks.

-If you have been hurt in a Georgia pedestrian accident due to a driver’s negligence, please call a skilled Atlanta pedestrian injury lawyer at the Law Offices of Shane Smith at 770-HURT-999 for a free consultation today.
+If you have been hurt in a Georgia pedestrian accident due to a driver’s negligence, please call a skilled Atlanta pedestrian injury lawyer at Shane Smith Law at 770-HURT-999 for a free consultation today.